 FAQ

-What cosmetic services doing you offer in your office?
+What cosmetic services do you offer in your office?

 We offer a wide range of services ranging from education on how to prevent and reverse some of the signs of sun damage and aging, most of the injectables that are available and approved in USA, many different types and levels of chemical peels, leg vein injections for spider and varicose veins and laser resurfacing.